I struggled with abandonment issues for a large part of my life.

 Shaking off my abandonment issues took a lot of hard work, commitment and time.
 It didn’t happen overnight.

-It’s important to point out that I am NOT a professional therapist or counsellor.
+Important note – I am NOT a medical professional or professional therapist.
 The below opinions are based on my own personal experience.
-If you have abandonment issues stemming from parents divorcing at a young age or a parent dying when you were young, I highly recommend seeking help from a professional.
+If you have abandonment issues stemming from parents divorcing at a young age, a parent dying when you were young or any other reason, I highly recommend seeking help from a professional.

 With that said, here are my personal thoughts on working through feelings of abandonment as an adult.